Laboratory of Protein and Nucleic Acid Chemistry

 Small-molecule inhibitors for bacterial DNA replication

 In addition to the basic research, my lab develops inhibitors that target the DNA replication machinery in M. tuberculosis.
 Our recently published hybrid approach will be used to identify such inhibitors for M. tuberculosis.
 In this approach an NMR fragment-based screening is combined with virtual screening to select inhibitors against a different target, the primase domain of bacteriophage T7.
 Proof of concept for the workflow has already yielded five inhibitors (Ilic S. et al., Scientific Reports 2016, PCT patent filed with BGN, 2016 WO-2018/073828).
 Three compounds were found to inhibit the related M. tuberculosis DnaG primase.
-Intrigued by these recent results a postdoctoral researcher in my lab is now synthesizing derivatives with improved binding/inhibitory properties and patentable chemical structures (Singh M. et al., 2019 Submitted).
+Intrigued by these recent results a postdoctoral researcher in my lab is now synthesizing derivatives with improved binding/inhibitory properties and patentable chemical structures (Singh M. et al., 2020 Chemistry European Journal).

 Small-molecule inhibitors for bacterial protein translation